Best daily deals

 Ultimate headphone buying guide

 Headphones are more than just a way to listen to music, they’ve matured into a wearable device, a way to augment your smartphone experience.
 It can be hard to decode all of the specifications and even harder to understand the importance of some software features over others, especially if you’re new to buying headphones.
-We’re here to reduce the feeling of analysis paralysis with our ultimate headphone buying guide.
-Now, you dedicate less time to research, and more time to music enjoyment.
+We’re here to reduce the analysis paralysis with our ultimate headphone buying guide.
+Dedicate less time to research, and more time to enjoying your music!

 What kind of headphones do you want?

-Headphones cover a wide range of audio peripherals, and take on different shapes and sizes, with different connection types, and so on.
-The most basic breakdown of headphones includes over-ear headphones, on-ear headphones, in-ears, and true wireless earbuds.
-We’ll cover the pros and cons of each headset type, and their ideal use cases to help you narrow your search.
+Headphones come in many different shapes and sizes, with different connection types and features.
+The most basic physical breakdown of headphones includes over-ear and on-ear headphones, in-ears and IEMs, and true wireless earbuds.
+We’ll cover the pros and cons of each type, and their ideal use cases to help you narrow your search.

 Over-ear headphones

-Physically speaking, over-ear headphones are the largest of the main headphone types.
 Over-ear headphones are probably what most of us picture in our mind’s eye when someone says the word “headphones.”
+They are the largest of the headphone types.

 Why should you get over-ear headphones?

 Generally speaking, over-ear headphones have an easier time reproducing accurate audio across the frequency spectrum, from sub-bass to treble notes.
-These large drivers, typically dynamic, can move more air at once.
-This is key to loud bass notes, something smaller headsets like earbuds struggle to do without introducing multi-driver systems.
+They employ large, typically dynamic, drivers, which can move a lot of air.

 Another advantage of the larger footprint is greater comfort and better battery life than smaller options.
-The all-encompassing ear cups distribute weight more comfortably around the ear, and across the headband.
-Since the housings are roomy, there’s plenty of space to throw in some large li-ion batteries too.
+The ear cups distribute weight more comfortably around the ear, and across the headband.

 The best over-ear headphones for you will depend on what you’re looking for out of your headset.
-We have lists of work headphones, commuting headphones, noise cancelling headphones, brand-specific headphones and more.
+We have lists of work headphones, commuting headphones, noise canceling headphones, brand-specific headphones and more.

 Why you might not want over-ear headphones

 As with the pros, the cons of over-ear headphones have much to do with their size.
-Headphones take up much more room in your bag than a pair of wired or wireless earbuds, and they can’t compact the same way as on-ears can.
+Headphones take up much more room in your bag than a pair of wired or wireless earbuds.
 Another rare inconvenience is that a premium pair of wired headphones might require an external amplifier.
-This is generally reserved for enthusiasts and headphones that are extremely specialized.

 Studio headphones

-If you’re going to be mixing music, or creating podcasts and other audio content, you might want to consider what’s called “studio headphones.”
-This type of over-ear headphone isn’t very flashy and you might initially balk at the price for what you’re getting, but these headphones are purpose-built for professional applications over consumer ones.
-These products aren’t generally something we recommend for general listening—though they’ll work just fine for that.
-Typically, they’re either meant to use to listen to mixed tracks in a studio, or get abused by performers in a sound booth.
-Consequently, these headphones are frequently built around sound reproduction and durability.
+If you’re going to be mixing music, or creating podcasts and other audio content, you should consider studio headphones.
+This type of over-ear headphone isn’t very flashy and you might initially balk at the price for what you’re getting, but these headphones are purpose-built for professional applications.
+These products aren’t generally something we recommend for casual listening.
+Typically, they’re intended for use in a studio, so are built around sound reproduction and durability almost exclusively.

 On-ear headphones